coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 The program will have 2 instructions.
 First, we need to setup the game.
 We need to save who is playing it and create a board to play on.
 Then, the player take turns until there is a winner or a tie.

+We recommend to keep programs in a single `lib.rs` file until they get too big.
+We would keep this program in a single file too but have split up the reference implementation for demonstration purposes.
+Check out the section at the end of this chapter to learn how to split up a program into multiple files.

 ## Setting up the game

 ### State